The Ultimate Guide to Answer: Tell Me About Yourself

+Before going for an interview, you must know how to answer about yourself, whether they ask “How do you stay organised?” or “tell me about yourself?”.
 In this article, I’m going to walk you through the steps and examples of how to answer the “Tell me about yourself” interview question.
-Before going for an interview you must know how to answer about yourself.
 If you are a fresher who just came out of college and are looking for a job, appearing for an interview is probably one of the most crucial steps.
 Tell me about you, is such an open-ended question that an interviewer would ask. it’s so basic, yet so many of us suffer on how to answer it.

 Relax, You are not the only one!….

 Here, I’ll not only be guiding you with step by step procedure on how to start confidently with your answer but also be sharing some extra tips that you can follow to have the best first impression.

 Have you ever wondered why the interviewer wants to know about you?
 Or why does he want to know things that may or may not be related to the job you’re applying for.
 So, what do they exactly mean by this question?..…..